jbbarth/redmine_reminders/README.md

 If you like this plugin, it's a good idea to contribute :
 * by giving feed back on what is cool, what should be improved
-* by reporting bugs : you can open issues directly on github
+* by reporting bugs: you can open issues directly on github
 * by forking it and sending pull request if you have a patch or a feature you want to implement